tetra3dprint/HemeraOdyssey/Build_Guide/01_Part_Left.md

 |1|POM Trapezoidal Nut|T8|
 |2|LM8UU|Bearing|
 ---
-* Puncture the back rod clamp hole using a M3 hex driver
+* Puncture the back rod clamp hole using a M3 hex driver due to bridging support
-* Insert a smoth rod into the back clamp to break the support and make it easier to insert the smooth rod later in assembly.
-Clear out the support material caerfully using a knife or thin metal ruler.
+* Insert a smooth rod into the back clamp to break the support then clear out the support material carefully using a knife or thin metal ruler.  <br>
-* Insert all 5 hex nuts using a 14mm bolt from the rear<br>
 ![01](../img/Part_Left/01.jpg)
 ---
+* Insert all 5 hex nuts using a 14mm bolt from the rear<br>
 ![02](../img/Part_Left/02.jpg)
 ---
 ![03](../img/Part_Left/03.jpg)